 Testing - What to Expect

-If your child has received a blood lead test and the results exceed the Centers for Disease Control & Prevention "reference level" (5 micrograms per deciliter) your family is eligible to have a free visit from a Snohomish Health District staff member to look for potential sources of lead present in your home that may be contributing to your child's lead level.
+If your child has received a blood lead test and the results are at or exceed the Centers for Disease Control & Prevention "reference level" (3.5 micrograms per deciliter), your family is eligible to have a free phone consultation from a Snohomish Health District public health nurse to help identify potential sources of lead that may be contributing to your child's lead level.

-To further examine potential sources of lead in your house a thorough walk-through will be done.
-The walk-through occurs inside and outside the house.
-Key items that will be looked at include paint condition, surfaces and moisture barriers.
+If, after the phone call with the public health nurse, it is determined that a site investigation is needed, the site investigation will be scheduled with the Public Health Nurse, Environmental Health specialist, or both.
+To further examine potential sources of lead in your home, a thorough walk-through will be done.
+The walk-through occurs inside and outside the home.
+Key items that will be looked at are often determined by the phone investigation but could include paint condition, surfaces, dishes, cookware, spices, and toys.

 Health District staff will communicate the results with you and any actions that should be taken.

-Health District staff will follow-up with you and your child's healthcare provider to ensure that their blood lead level decreases to below 5µg/dL.
+The Public Health Nurse will follow-up with you and your child's healthcare provider until your child’s blood lead level decreases to below 3.5 µg/dL.